-Today is citrus trees fertilize part 2.
-In February, I wrote when to fertilize your citrus trees.
+Today are citrus trees fertilizing part 2.
+In February, I wrote when to start fertilizing your citrus trees.
 Well, guess what it’s May and time to get those citruses you love so much some TLC.
 May is here and we need to fertilize our citrus trees again.
 Remembered my corny saying?
-May is a memorial month and if you don’t fertilize your trees you’ll going to cry for not feeding them.
+May is a memorial month and if you don’t fertilize your trees, you’ll going to cry for not feeding them.

 There will be another one coming soon as time approaches and I will write another reminder to help you all remember.

 Remember if you are fertilizing the citrus trees three times a year then follow my saying if not then follow your extension office for your area.
 You may fertilize your citrus trees monthly.

 In my case we used, any organic fertilizer with a 16-16-16 high in nitrogen and iron and because I live in the desert my soil isn’t the best it’s mostly sand.
 Also, remember to water deep because citrus love water.
 When you water your citrus, it should be at least 3 feet deep.

 Where to put your dripper or hose under your citrus is by using the noon shadow of the tree as a reference to where you should put your drippers or hose.

 How to measure the depth of deep water is by using a rebar and sticking it into the shadow of the tree pull it out and see if it’s deep enough.